bradbarrish/la-fires-help/index.md

 ---
 layout: default
 ---
 It has been frustratingly difficult to find high-quality, trustworthy information in a single place as things have unfolded with the fires, so this is an attempt to make it a little easier for anyone impacted by the fires.
+As much as possible I have tried to vet the information and only include informational resources that have cited sources or were written by subjectmatter experts.

 Last updated: 2025-01-15 @ 08:25